q3alique/mdown/README.md

 ![MDown demo](docs/demo.gif)

-> Drop your recording in the `docs/` folder as `demo.gif` and it will show up here automatically.

 ## Why MDown?

 MDown is a lightweight, native desktop Markdown editor that stays out of your way.
 It opens instantly, works completely offline, and renders everything you throw at it — math, diagrams, code, footnotes — in a live preview next to your text.
 When you're done, export a clean `.md` or a self-contained `.html`, or merge a stack of documents into one.